 What Is a B2 Visa?

-The B2 visa, also referred to as a tourist visa, allows entry into the U.S. for tourist activities, such as sightseeing, visiting friends and relatives, obtaining medical treatment, attending conferences and meetings.
+The B2 visa, also referred to as a "tourist visa", or "visitor visa", allows entry into the U.S. for tourist activities, such as sightseeing, visiting friends and relatives, obtaining medical treatment, attending conferences and meetings.

 A holder of a tourist visa may engage in the following activities while in the United States: